w3f/Grants-Program/applications/LiisaPortfolioTracker.md

 #### 1) Data Sources (Subscan)

-Our main data source is Subscan API, providing comprehensive event data and metadata related to NFTs in the Polkadot ecosystem.
-Within the context of the MVP, we have selected the following EVM-compatible chains with relevant NFT activity: Astar, Basilisk, Efinity, Moonbeam, and Unique Network.
+The project aims to create a system to extract and process event data and metadata related to NFTs within the Polkadot ecosystem.
+The focus is on building flexible and modular data ingestion mechanisms to accommodate different APIs with minimal code changes, using Node.js components for reusability and scalability.

+To expedite development, the team will initially integrate with the Subscan API, a well-documented and robust source that provides extensive data for selected protocols like Astar, Basilisk, Efinity, Moonbeam, and Unique Network.
+This initial integration will serve two main purposes: to quickly progress towards a working MVP and to serve as a practical example for future developers looking to extend the system with other data sources in the long term.

 #### 2) Data Enrichment